How To Wear All This Kit!

 Webbing

-Now this is a tricky one to write, mainly as each soldiers webbing sites are total customizable.
+Now this is a tricky one to write, mainly as each soldier's webbing sets are total customizable.
 You put the items where you think they would be best suited to you.
-There is no right way... there are certainly some wrong things to do, but you'll work those out as you go along, just put your entrenching tool in the wrong spot and try and run, the backs of your legs will get a battering if you don't end up face first in the dirt that is!
+There is no right way... there are certainly some wrong things to do, but you'll work those out as you go along; just put your entrenching tool in the wrong spot and try and run, the backs of your legs will get a battering - if you don't end up face first in the dirt that is!
 The only thing that will need to be properly adjusted are the M1936 suspenders, these will look simply ludicrous when not adjusted and worn correctly.
 We don't expect you to be able to get this right.
 It took me a few goes to get the just right for me and I've been doing this for years!
-Plus its far easier to do it with the buddy-buddy system than trying to do it on your own.
+Plus, its far easier to do it with the buddy-buddy system than trying to do it on your own.

 Gas Mask Bags